Variational deep learning of equilibrium transition path ensembles

 equilibrium reactive processes and efficiently evaluate their rates within a

 transition path ensemble.
-This approach builds off of the variational path
+This approach builds off variational path sampling

-sampling methodology by approximating the time dependent commitment probability
+methodology by approximating the time dependent commitment probability within a

-within a neural network ansatz.
-The reaction mechanisms inferred through this
+neural network ansatz.
+The reaction mechanisms inferred through this approach

-approach are elucidated by a novel decomposition of the rate in terms of the
+are elucidated by a novel decomposition of the rate in terms of the components

-components of a stochastic path action conditioned on a transition.
-This
+of a stochastic path action conditioned on a transition.
+This decomposition

-decomposition affords an ability to resolve the typical contribution of each
+affords an ability to resolve the typical contribution of each reactive mode

-reactive mode and their couplings to the rare event.
-The associated rate
+and their couplings to the rare event.
+The associated rate evaluation is

-evaluation is variational and systematically improvable through the development
+variational and systematically improvable through the development of a cumulant

-of a cumulant expansion.
-We demonstrate this method in both over- and
+expansion.
+We demonstrate this method in both over- and under-damped stochastic

-reactive events with minimal trajectory statistics, and gain unique insight
+minimal trajectory statistics, and gain unique insight into the transitions

 Read More